-Since October 2009 gifts of immovable properties and specified immovable properties have been brought within taxing purview.
+Since October 2009 gifts of immovable properties and specified movable properties have been brought within taxing purview.
 So far taxable entities for gifts were only individuals and HUFs.
 By Finance Act, 2010 first step has been taken to expand the scope of taxable entities also.

 Section 56(2) of the Income Tax Act, 1961 inter alia deals with receipts without consideration.
 Since most of such receipts tantamount to gifts, the provisions are popularly known for gifts and deemed gifts.
 Till 30 09 2009 only sum of money received without consideration was gift if the recipient is either an individual or a HUF.
 By the Finance No.2 Act, 2009 with effect from 01 10 2009 the provisions were so much expanded that they even included cases of immovable properties received for inadequate consideration as compared to stamp valuation.
 The expanded provisions also include receipt of specified movable properties either without consideration or at inadequate consideration as compared to fair market value.